TusharPatil-98/NachOS-4/README.md

 ### Requirements:
 1. gcc >= 5.4.0
-2. Linux 32 bit (Not tested with 64 bit yet)
+2. Tested on Linux 32 bits

 Copy the Git repo or the Original extracted tar.gz.